-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of HoosierFund, which comprise the statement of financial position as of December 31, 2020, and the related statement of changes in net position for the year then ended, and the related notes to the financial statement, and have issued our report thereon dated May 7, 2021.
-Our report contained an "Other Matter" paragraph regarding omission of required supplementary information.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of HoosierFund, which comprise the HoosierFund's statement of net position as of December 31, 2021, and the related statement of changes in net position for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 6, 2022.
+Our report contained a paragraph regarding omission of required supplementary information.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered HoosierFund's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of HoosierFund's internal control.
+In planning and performing our audit of the financial statements, we considered the HoosierFund's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of HoosierFund's internal control.
 Accordingly, we do not express an opinion on the effectiveness of HoosierFund's internal control.